angular/angular/aio/content/guide/universal.md

 ### Creating scripts

 Now let's create a few handy scripts to help us do all of this in the future.
 You can add these in the `"server"` section of the Angular configuration file, `angular.json`.
+As mentioned in step 3, the `"ng run"` command with the `"projectName#serverTarget"` format is used to create a server bundle.

 <code-example format="." language="none" linenums="false">
 "architect": {